Chameleon: As pets

 Chameleons are popular reptile pets, mostly imported from African countries like Madagascar, Tanzania, and Togo.
 The most common in the trade are the Senegal chameleon (Chamaeleo senegalensis), the Yemen or veiled chameleon (Chamaeleo calyptratus), the panther chameleon (Furcifer pardalis), and Jackson's chameleon (Trioceros jacksonii).
-Other chameleons seen in captivity (albeit on an irregular basis) include such species as the carpet chameleon (Furcifer lateralis), Meller’s chameleon (Trioceros melleri), Parson’s chameleon (Calumma parsonii), and several species of pygmy and leaf-tailed chameleons, mostly of the genuses Brookesia, Rhampholeon, or Rieppeleon.
+Other chameleons seen in captivity (albeit on an irregular basis) include such species as the carpet chameleon (Furcifer lateralis), Meller's chameleon (Trioceros melleri), Parson's chameleon (Calumma parsonii), and several species of pygmy and leaf-tailed chameleons, mostly of the genera Brookesia, Rhampholeon, or Rieppeleon.
 These are among the most sensitive reptiles one can own, requiring specialized attention and care.

 The U.S. has been the main importer of chameleons since the early 1980s accounting for 69% of African reptile exports.
 However, there have been large declines due to tougher regulations to protect species from being taken from the wild and due to many becoming invasive in places like Florida.
 They have remained popular though which may be due to the captive-breeding in the U.S. which has increased to the point that the U.S. can fulfill its demand, and has now even become a major exporter as well.
 In the U.S. they are so popular, that despite Florida having six invasive chameleon species due to the pet trade, reptile hobbyists in these areas search for chameleons to keep as pets or to breed and sell them, with some selling for up to a thousand dollars.

 Historical understandings

 Aristotle (4th century BC) describes chameleons in his History of Animals.
-Pliny the Elder (1st century AD) also discusses chameleons in his Natural History, noting their ability to change color for camouflage.
+Pliny the Elder (1st century AD) also discusses chameleons in his Natural History, noting their ability to change colour for camouflage.

 The chameleon was featured in Conrad Gessner's Historia animalium (1563), copied from De aquatilibus (1553) by Pierre Belon.

 In Shakespeare's Hamlet, the eponymous Prince says "Excellent, i' faith, of the chameleon's dish.
 I eat the air, promise-crammed."
 This refers to the Elizabethan belief that chameleons lived on nothing but the air.